-Cambodia is a country that people want to visit for many reasons.
-If it’s not Cambodia’s world famous Angkor Wat, then there’s the killing kills and then there is the beaches and Islands, that are some of the best in the world.
+Cambodia is a wonderful country to visit for a variety of reasons.
+If it’s not Cambodia’s world-famous Angkor Wat, then there are the killing kills and then there are the beaches and islands, which are some of the best in the world.

 Quick Information on Cambodia

 - Best time to visit Cambodia: Dry season is between October to April with an average temperature around 23°C. While the rainy season from May until September with an average temperature around 35°C.

 - How to get there: You can enter by land through Thailand, Laos, and Vietnam.
 Or you can fly into Siem Reap or Phnom Penh.

 Cambodia is fairly cheap but this depends on the standard of hotel or hostel.
 A basic hotel room prices can start from $8 per night.
 And a hostel sharing with others can be as low as $1 per night.

 Cambodia has its own customs and little quirks.
 To make your visit to Cambodia more enjoyable and to avoid any misunderstanding or cultural challenges we have a few Cambodia travel tips that will help.

 Here are 8 Cambodia travel tips, that I wish I knew before visiting Cambodia.

 The Riel is the official currency of Cambodia.
 Also, the US Dollar is used for anything greater than 1 dollar.
 If the change is less than 1 dollar, you will get Riel.

 When you are using a local ATM in Cambodia, it will dispense in dollars.
 I don’t recall been given an option to choose either Dollar or Riel.